qBraid/qBraid/docs/sdk/circuits.rst

 Circuits
 =========

-In this tutorial, you will learn how to use the qBraid SDK to interface with quantum circuit objects accross various frontends.
+In this module, you will learn how to use the qBraid SDK to interface with quantum circuit objects accross various frontends.
 We will demonstrate how to use the transpiler to convert circuits between packages, and highlight a few other circuit-based convenience features.